nickfargo/state/README.md

   A: state 'default'
     bar: -> log "So do I!"
   B: state
+# >>> State 'A'

+root = owner.state ''
-  noSuchMethod: ( methodName, args ) ->
+root.on 'noSuchMethod', ( methodName, args ) ->
-    log "`owner` has no method '#{methodName}' in this state!"
-  'noSuchMethod:bar': ( args... ) ->
+  log "`owner` has no method '#{methodName}' in this state!" root.on 'noSuchMethod:bar', ( args... ) ->
   log "You also could have trapped a bad call to 'bar' like this."
-# >>> State 'A'

 owner.foo()             # log <<< "I exist!"
 owner.bar()             # log <<< "So do I!"